franziska-schirrmacher/SR2/src/README.md

 The bash scripts to train all models described in the experiments are provided.
 In general, you can use the **Train.py** file to train a network.
 Additionally, the models can either be trained with a generator (line #40 and #65) or by loading all training images at once (line #39 and #64).
 The **utils/parse.py** file contains all the possible arguments you can use.

+### REMARK

+The level of noise described in the paper is not the standard deviation but the variance.
+The code in this repository gets the standard deviation as argument.
+The updated version of the paper can be found [here](https://faui1-files.cs.fau.de/public/publications/mmsec/2020-Schirrmacher-SR2.pdf)

 ### Pretrain super-resolution networks

 ```